The answer is blowing in the wind: are government wind farm targets ambitious?3 min read

 What does the science say?

 The 2050 net-zero ambition will necessitate major lifestyle changes for our entire population.
 That includes eating less red meat and cutting back heavily on aviation but overall, would only cost 1-2% of GDP.
 Hitting the Paris Agreement target of 1.5C temperature is likely to necessitate more efficient work towards this goal and more.
-Accelerating this move, as some scientists and campaigners have called for, would involve more profound change to both our lifestyle and the way we do business.
+Accelerating this move, as some scientists and campaigners have called for, would involve a more profound change to both our lifestyle and the way we do business.

 Significant changes to our energy system are an inherent part of this.
 It is possible to take emissions negative for the sector by 2030 using offshore capacity, bioenergy and non-traditional sources of flexibility (such as demand-side response and storage).
 However, immediate action across many technology and policy areas is a prerequisite, as is consumer engagement.